MatteoBouvier/earchive/README.md

 Available tools are :
     - check, to check for invalid paths in a file system
     - copy, to copy the structure of a directory as only empty files
+    - analyze, to get attributes of a directory

 More information about each tool can be obtained by running `earchive <tool> --help`